type11error/vgccoin/doc/mweb/store.md

 ### UTXOs
 ##### CoinDB (leveldb)

-Litecoin's leveldb instance is used to maintain a UTXO table (prefix: 'U') with `UTXO` objects, consisting of the following data fields:
+Vgccoin's leveldb instance is used to maintain a UTXO table (prefix: 'U') with `UTXO` objects, consisting of the following data fields:

 * output_hash (key) - The hash of the output.
 * block_height - The block height the UTXO was included.